 Upayan went onto explain how thermography technology is also being applied to building equipment to track and trace individuals through hospitals and office buildings.

 That’s not all UL has been up to, as part of this diversified approach, the company has also collaborated with different manufacturers to help modify technologies and take them to market in response to COVID-19.
-For example, Upayan told me of how he’d worked with a brewery to help it adapt its technology to produce breathing equipment.
+For example, Upayan told CM Life Science about how he’d worked with a brewery to help it adapt its technology to produce breathing equipment.

 UL’s ability to shift so quickly and naturally work with these different technologies is credit to its talent management strategy.
 Being a large corporation, it has had the stability and security to focus on important initiatives such as bolstering its focus on diversity & inclusion - filling critical gaps in expertise.